SmileiPIC/tutorials/perfs_parallel_computing.rst

 Then run the simulation again with 16 processes and have a look at the ``Load balancing`` timer.
-Observe differences in the computation time, compared to the case without dynamic load balancing.
+Observe differences in the computation time, compare it to the time saved regarding the simulation without dynamic load balancing.

 .. warning::

-  ``Sync`` timers are impacted by the imbalance of the algorithm part which precedes it:
+  ``Sync`` timers are impacted by the imbalance of the algorithm part which precedes it :

   * ``Particles``
   * ``Sync Densities``